ricardoffv/analiseMultivariada/README.md

-# analiseMultivariada
+# Análises Multivariadas
-Algumas análises realizadas durante a disciplina de Análise Multivariada
+Algumas análises realizadas durante a disciplina de Análise Multivariada.